Au Rocher de Cancale

 Experimental Cocktail Club

-Called ECC by trendies, this fabulous speakeasy with grey façade and old-beamed ceiling is effortlessly hip.
-Oozing spirit and soul, the...
+Called ECC by trendies, this fabulous speakeasy with a black curtain for a façade and old-beamed ceiling is effortlessly hip.
+Oozing...

 This bakery was opened in 1730 by the Polish pastry chef of queen consort Marie Leczinska (wife of Louis XV).
 Specialities include its...